Funding and support for groups involved in counter-extremism projects in their communities.

 The counter-extremism strategy encourages partnership between the government and people involved in projects that counter extremism and build stronger communities.

-The Building a Stronger Britain Together (BSBT) programme supports civil society and community organisations who work to create more resilient communities, stand up to extremism in all its forms and offer vulnerable individuals a positive alternative, regardless of race, faith, sexuality, age and gender.
-The programme allows organisations that share these aims to bid for in-kind support and grant funding for specific programmes that deliver goals set out in the Counter Extremism Strategy.
+The Building a Stronger Britain Together (BSBT) programme supports civil society and community organisations who work to increase the resilience of individuals and communities to extremism, stand up to extremism in all its forms and offer vulnerable individuals a positive alternative, regardless of race, faith, sexuality, age and gender.
+The programme allows organisations that share these aims to bid for in-kind support for specific programmes that deliver goals set out in the Counter-Extremism Strategy.

 We have supported 244 groups across England and Wales who are working to challenge extremism within their community.
-Details of the groups we have supported and the region(s) they are operating are detailed in the list of.
-This list does not include groups whose funding has ended.
+Details of the groups we are currently supporting are detailed in the list of.

-Building a Stronger Britain Together progress report 2019
+Building a Stronger Britain Together programme report 2021

-On 11 October 2019, the Home Office published the first Building a Stronger Britain Together progress report.
-This report outlines what BSBT has delivered to date, as well as presenting interim findings from an independent evaluation of its effectiveness against each of the five BSBT workstreams:
+On 29 July 2021, the Home Office published the first Building a Stronger Britain Together programme report.
+This report outlines what BSBT has delivered, as well as presenting final findings from an independent evaluation of its effectiveness against each of the 5 BSBT workstreams:

 - grant funding to civil society organisations tackling extremism at the local level